apache/airflow/docs/helm-chart/index.rst

 Installing the Chart with Argo CD, Flux or Terraform
 -----------------------------------------------------

-When installing the chart using Argo CD, Flux, or Terraform, you MUST set the two following values, or your application will not start as the migrations will not be run:
+When installing the chart using Argo CD, Flux, or Terraform, you MUST set the four following values, or your application will not start as the migrations will not be run:

 .. code-block:: yaml